 When you do finally see that your audience is verified, you’re free to include that audience in your campaigns.

-To do that, open the campaign that you want to use for retargeting.
+To do that, open the campaign that you want to use.
 Click the Audiences tab.

 Under “See full list,” you should see the audience you already created.
 Select that audience.

 Also, make sure Include is selected in the dropdown just to the left of your audience.
 If Exclude is selected, you’ll run a remarketing ad that excludes the very people you’re trying to reach.

 How to Reach Employees of Target Accounts In LinkedIn Retargeting